zchyde/brooklinebooksmith.com/_drafts/g.md

 ---

-A good book is (always) in order – especially as this roller coaster summer comes to an end.&nbsp; Here are a few of the best books on mindfulness and meditation to help clear your mind and get you focused.
+A good book is (always) in order – especially as this roller coaster summer comes to an end.
+Here are a few of the best books on mindfulness and meditation to help clear your mind and get you focused.

 ![](/uploads/versions/1-30---x----1209-1209x---.jpg)————————-

 [Sitting Still Like A Frog](http://www.brooklinebooksmith-shop.com/book/9781611800586) by Eline Snell

-*Sitting Still Like A Frog*by Eline Snell is a great way to get back into the swing of things for you and your child.&nbsp; The new school year can be overwhelming for kids and adults alike – find your zen path with these poses and postures.&nbsp;
+*Sitting Still Like A Frog*by Eline Snell is a great way to get back into the swing of things for you and your child.
+The new school year can be overwhelming for kids and adults alike – find your zen path with these poses and postures.

 ![](/uploads/versions/1-146---x----1410-1410x---.jpg)—————————

 [Don't Be A Jerk](http://www.brooklinebooksmith-shop.com/book/9781608683888) by Brad Warner

-*Don't Be A Jerk* is a funny and candid approach to the deepest and most influential zen teaching – just don't be a jerk. &nbsp; Warner's title is a witty paraphrasing of Zen master Eihei Dogen's (1200-1253) *Treasury of the True Dharma Eye*.&nbsp; In plain English Warner explains the details of the ancient text.&nbsp; He expands on Dogen's themes of feminism, the process of cleaning and maintaining traditional robes, the depth of the Heart Sutra, and how to clean your butt.&nbsp; All of this without the traditional maps, genealogical charts, glossary, and bibliography to wade through.
+*Don't Be A Jerk* is a funny and candid approach to the deepest and most influential zen teaching – just don't be a jerk.
+Warner's title is a witty paraphrasing of Zen master Eihei Dogen's (1200-1253) *Treasury of the True Dharma Eye*.
+In plain English Warner explains the details of the ancient text.
+He expands on Dogen's themes of feminism, the process of cleaning and maintaining traditional robes, the depth of the Heart Sutra, and how to clean your butt.
+All of this without the traditional maps, genealogical charts, glossary, and bibliography to wade through.

 ![](/uploads/versions/1-215---x----1286-1286x---.jpg)
 <br>—————-

-For a truly relaxing read you might pick up Claire Louise-Bennett's&nbsp; [Pond](http://www.brooklinebooksmith-shop.com/book/9780399575891)
+For a truly relaxing read you might pick up Claire Louise-Bennett's  [Pond](http://www.brooklinebooksmith-shop.com/book/9780399575891)

-This series of short stories quietly reflects on the everyday.&nbsp; Bennett shines her literary light on seemingly ordinary things and the result is a pleasant meditation on solitude.&nbsp; *Pond&nbsp;*is a collection of musings – the conscious thoughts of an unnamed character.&nbsp; Each minute observance is an honest depiction of life in a secluded coastal Irish town.
+This series of short stories quietly reflects on the everyday.
+Bennett shines her literary light on seemingly ordinary things and the result is a pleasant meditation on solitude.  *Pond*is a collection of musings – the conscious thoughts of an unnamed character.
+Each minute observance is an honest depiction of life in a secluded coastal Irish town.

 > <br>"In solitude you don’t need to make an impression on the world, so the world has some opportunity to make an impression on you" – Claire Louise-Bennett for the [Irish Times](http://www.irishtimes.com/culture/books/claire-louise-bennett-on-writing-pond-1.2226535\)